Actualize-Training/ac/README.md

 LANGFUSE_BASE_URL=
 ```

 > ⚠️ Replace each value with your actual API credentials.
+At a minimum, fill in the `OPENAI_API_KEY`

 ## 🚀 Running the App